Transfer of College Credit

 Specific requirements for the evaluation and award of transfer credit include but are not limited to:

 - Official college and military transcripts are evaluated on a course-by-course basis.
+Transfer credit may be awarded for applicable credits earned from any U.S. institution accredited by an agency recognized by the U.S. Secretary of Education.

 Any students starting on or after July 8, 2012 will no longer be eligible for associate degree block transfers into CTU Bachelor programs.
 Exceptions are the Bachelor of Science in Management and Bachelor of Science in Nursing programs.
 Please see the Degree Programs section of the catalog to review the admission requirements for those specific programs.

-- Only courses with a C or better (undergraduate), or B or better (graduate), or B (Doctoral) or better will be eligible for transfer credit.
+- Only courses with a C or better (undergraduate), or B or better (graduate), or B or better (doctoral) will be eligible for transfer credit.

 - Only college level, post-secondary, degree applicable courses will be eligible for transfer credit.